 The square helps to get your bearings: Old Man Mississippi in one direction, the colourful French Quarter in the other.
 And the cream and green spinning fans of Café du Monde at the intersection, serving up sugary beignets and chicory coffee from dawn.

-Before delving into the melee of the French Quarter, head out along Decatur Street to the French Market and relish the voodoo skulls, alligator hides and iced smoothies along the route.
+Before delving into the melee of the French Quarter, head out along Decatur Street to the French Market, the best place to relish voodoo skulls, alligator hides and iced smoothies.

 Jackson Square also hosts the Presbytère museum, worth a detour if you need some air-con and some context.
 Downstairs features the build-up and aftermath of Hurricane Katrina, the shattering event in New Orleans.
 Upstairs tackles a happier subject: the sequins and shine of the annual Mardi Gras festival that fills the streets of New Orleans.